 Biosafety Program Information

 Specific information about the UA Biological Safety Program can be found in the UA Biosafety Manual.
-Assistance is always available from the Biological Safety Officer (Marcy Huey) and the Biological Safety Manager (Darren Moss) at EHS.
+Assistance is always available from the Biological Safety Manager (Darren Moss) at EHS.
 Twice yearly, PIs are required to submit a self-audit and a biological inventory.
 Information about these requirements is found in the manual and these forms are available at: